* Senior Lebanese anti-Assad security official killed

 The U.S. government also condemned the bombing and reiterated its concerns about increasing sectarian tensions in Lebanon and a spillover from Syria.

 French President Francois Hollande urged Lebanese politicians to stay united and prevent attempts to destabilise the country.
-The Vatican and the European Union also condemned the attack.
+The Vatican also condemned the attack.

 Bombings were a hallmark of the civil war but the last such attack in Beirut was in 2008.

-Beirut has undergone massive reconstruction to repair the war damage and in recent years has enjoyed a tourist boom, boosted by the city’s pulsating nightlife.
-That source of revenue, crucial to Lebanon’s prosperity, is now under threat.
+Beirut has undergone massive reconstruction to repair the war damage and in recent years has enjoyed a tourist boom, boosted by Beirut’s pulsating nightlife.
+That source of revenue, crucial to Lebanon’s prosperity, is now also under threat.